amitjohney/sylvatest/docs/metal3.md

 Ironic is a project initially developed to work inside Open Stack but it is deployed as standalone component within metal3.

-Ironic is the component that actually interacts with the baremetal servers to be managed while the baremetal-operator is mostly a Kubernetes interface (actually a set of controllers) towords Ironic.
+Ironic is the component that actually interacts with the baremetal servers to be managed while the baremetal-operator is mostly a Kubernetes interface (actually a set of controllers) towards Ironic.

 It is capable of interacting with a wide set of vendor's BMC through many protocols such as `IPMI`, `redfish`, `iDRAC`, `iLO` etc. .